-The Bank's CIB segment is sub-divided into five dedicated, targeted customer segments, as follows: (a) the institutional banking group, which focuses on large institutional clients with an annual turnover in excess of AED 1 billion in addition to Government and Government-related entities; (b) the corporate banking group, which targets corporate clients with an annual turnover between AED 350 million and AED 1 billion; (c) the privileged client group, which aims to provide a tailored service for ultra-high net worth clients; (d) commercial banking, which focuses on SMEs and other corporate customers with annual turnover of between AED 100 million to AED 350 million; and (e) the financial institutions group, which offers product and services to global financial institutions that are primarily liquidity and funding providers.
+The Bank's CIB segment is sub-divided into dedicated, targeted customer segments, as follows: (a) the institutional banking group, which focuses on large institutional clients with an annual turnover in excess of AED 1 billion in addition to Government and Government-related entities; (b) the corporate banking group, which targets corporate clients with an annual turnover between AED 350 million and AED 1 billion; and (c) the financial institutions group, which offers product and services to global financial institutions, including non-banking financial institutions, that are primarily liquidity and funding providers.

-CIB offers a differentiated coverage model within each of these five customer sub-segments, uniquely tailored according to the specific client requirements and sub-segment dynamics.
-The five CIB coverage teams work on a 'follow the client' model and oversee client requirements across the international locations in which the Group has a presence.
+CIB offers a differentiated coverage model within each of these customer sub-segments, uniquely tailored according to the specific client requirements and sub-segment dynamics.
+The CIB coverage teams work on a 'follow the client' model and oversee client requirements across the international locations in which the Group has a presence.

 The CIB segment is also structured with dedicated product teams including the Global Transactions Banking product team through which the Bank offers core credit facilities to clients including short term loans and overdrafts; global cash management solutions and global trade finance products.
 CIB's Global Corporate Finance product unit offers clients debt capital markets and syndicated loan solutions (including distribution); project finance and structured finance solutions; and corporate finance advisory services (includes merger and acquisition advisory; equity capital markets advisory; project finance advisory; and capital restructuring advisory services).
 CIB also includes the Global Markets product unit that offers clients across geographies and across the 5 customer sub-segments a comprehensive range of treasury products including: flow and structured foreign exchange products; interest rate products; liquidity management solutions; credit derivatives; commodities trading; and investment solutions.
-"FAB Siraj" is CIB's Islamic banking window covering all Shari'a-compliant product offerings in co-ordination with the other product groups and in full adherence with all relevant local and international regulatory guidelines and Shari'a principles.
+First Abu Dhabi Islamic Finance Pvt JSC ("FAB Islamic") is CIB's Islamic banking window covering all Shari'a-compliant product offerings in co-ordination with the other product groups and in full adherence with all relevant local and international regulatory guidelines and Shari'a principles.

-The key strategic priorities for CIB are to firstly protect the Group's dominant position in the Abu Dhabi market while also focusing on increasing its 'share of wallet' in the Dubai market as well as in international markets.
+The key strategic priorities for CIB are to maintain the Group's dominant position in Abu Dhabi while focusing on increasing its 'share of wallet' in Dubai as well as international markets.

-A key strength of the post-Merger Bank is the significant size of the balance sheet which management intends to leverage to increase market share in particular product and customer classes, particularly in the competitive debt capital markets and loan syndication markets within the MENA region.
+A key strength of the post-Merger Bank is the significant size of its balance sheet which management intends to leverage to increase market share in particular product and customer classes, particularly in the competitive debt capital markets and loan syndication markets within the MENA region.
 Through its offering of best-in-class global transaction banking and global markets products and services in conventional as well as Shari'a-compliant forms, the Group intends to increase and diversify its customer base.
-Additionally, CIB intends to defend and foster its strategic relationships with the Government and Government-related entities, remaining as the preferred banking partner for the Government with a focus on liabilities, trade finance and Government-related payments.
+Additionally, CIB intends to defend and foster its strategic relationships with the Government and Government-related entities, continuing as the preferred banking partner for the Government with a focus on liabilities, trade finance and Government-related payments.

-At an individual customer level, the institutional banking group and the corporate banking group aim to widen their sector exposure with clients across industry sectors that have high transaction needs, while the commercial banking team will aim to establish the Bank as the bank of choice for SMEs in the UAE differentiating itself from competitors by virtue of its comprehensive product offering.
-The financial institutions group aims to deepen relationships with the top end of the banking and non-banking financial institutions in key global markets.
+Building on the Bank's strategy to be regionally dominant and internationally relevant, at an individual customer level, the institutional banking group and the corporate banking group aim to widen their sector exposure with clients across industry sectors by differentiating themselves from competitors by virtue of their comprehensive product offerings.
+The financial institutions group aims to deepen relationships with the top end of the banking and non-banking financial institutions in key global markets by leveraging the Bank's strong credit rating.